Email Segmentation Strategy: Your Key to Engaged Customers

 We write a lot of articles on this blog with practical advice, and one thing we advise consistently is to segment your email lists properly.
 While it’s a part of email best practices, it’s also a great solution for a vast amount of issues you could be facing.

-Creating an email campaign for the holidays?
+Creating a holiday email campaign?
 Segment your email lists.

 The Importance of a Good Email Segmentation Strategy